szabgab/rust.code-maven.com/books/rust-programming/src/rust/introduction/demo-error-handling-with-result.md

 Let's see how in Rust a function reports an error condition and how it can be handled by the caller.

-The first line in the `main` function `std::fs::read_to_string` will read in the content of a file and it is expected to return it as a string.
+The first line in the `read_files` function `std::fs::read_to_string` will read in the content of a file and it is expected to return it as a string.
 However things can go wrong.
 The file might not exist or the person running the program might have not rights to read the file.
 How does the function report the problem?